-Students have the choice to spend the Arabic Language Year Abroad at one of the following four institutions:
+Students have the choice to spend the Arabic Language Year Abroad at one of the following institutions:

-Courses run from September to May of the following year and involve 18 to 20 hours of instruction per week.
+The year abroad programme runs from September to May of the following year and involve 18 to 20 hours of instruction per week.
 While the syllabus differs somewhat from one institution to the other, the prime focus throughout is on enhancing the students’ reading, writing, speaking and listening skills in Modern Standard Arabic as well as on imparting an advanced level of competence in the local form of Colloquial Arabic.

+Towards the end of their stay students are expected to write an Independent Study Project in Arabic of some 3000-3500 words on a subject of their choice.
+Supervision and guidance will be supplied by designated staff at the year abroad institution.
+To get an impression of the standard students have achieved and the type of topic they can tackle view the prize-winning essays (with English abstract) written by students during the academic year.
 In order to be admitted to the final year of their degree students will need to have passed the final language examinations at the year abroad institution and to have submitted their ISP by the specified deadline.
 The ISPs will be marked by the year abroad institution and reviewed by members of the SOAS Arabic Section.
 The best ISP from each location will be published on the SOAS website.

 Students who fail the year abroad examinations or fail to submit their ISPs are deemed to have failed the year abroad.
 In order to be admitted to the final year of their degree they will need to repeat the language year abroad programme in one of the four designated locations.